Plotservice

 After a purchase is made, I’ll email you and we’ll figure out what suits your situation best.

 The most common file formats used for designing images for pen plotter output are vector-based formats like SVG, DXF and EPS.
 These file types maintain the scalability and precision of the original design, ensuring high-quality output on the pen plotter.
+Each valid path in the vector file will be drawn by the plotter.

 We recommend starting with DrawingBot.
 This is a really fun image processing tool that can convert your image to a pen plotter suitable design.